guikarai/ELK-CPACF/part3.md

 4. Creating your first charts with Kibana
 5. Creating your first dashboard with Kibana
 6. Sharing your first crypto dashboard
-In this part, you will create your first crypto dashboard with Kibana.

 Kibana is a window into the Elastic Stack.
 It enables visual exploration and real-time analysis of your data in Elasticsearch.
 This video is perfect for users that are new to Kibana and are looking for a primer on data exploration, visualization, and dashboarding.
 Watch Alex Francoeur give a demo of going from a Kibana installation to a full dashboard in matter of minutes.